Reshu2507/ReshmaTodo-22MID0251/README.md

 - **Details View:** Accessing `/todo?id=<id>` displays full detail inspect views.
 - **About View:** Displays information about the application structure and creator identity.

----

-## Deployment

-Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for step-by-step guidance on pushing to GitHub and launching production environments.